-The closing date for reception class applications will be 15th January 2020.
-Notification letters will be sent out on 16th April 2020 by the Warwickshire County Council.
-Applications received after the set closing date will be accepted, but will not normally be considered for a place at the school until after the initial offer date.
+The closing date for Reception class applications will be January 2026.
+Notification letters will be sent out in April (National Offer Day) by Warwickshire County Council.
+Applications received after the set closing date will be accepted but will not normally be considered for a place at the school until after the initial offer date.

-5. Waiting List
+8. Waiting List